FastDraw Soft Bait (Canada)This page contains information on FastDraw Soft Bait for veterinary use.

 WARNING - CONTAINS THE ALLERGENS WHEAT AND SOY

-FIRST AID: If in eyes, hold eye en and rinse slowly and gently with water for 15-20 minutes.
+FIRST AID: If in eyes, hold eye open and rinse slowly and gently with water for 15-20 minutes.
 Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call a poison control centre or doctor for treatment advice.
 If on skin or clothing, take off contaminated clothing.
 Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control centre or doctor for treatment advice.
 If swallowed, Call a poison control centre or doctor immediately for treatment advice.
 Have person sip a glass of water if able to swallow.
 Do not induce vomiting unless told to do so by a poison control centre or doctor.
 Do not give anything by mouth to an unconscious person.

 For all cases of human ingestion call a poison control centre or doctor immediately for treatment advice.